paweljakubas/j-data-analysis/chapters/gnuplot.md

 # Gnuplot from J

-Although a number of plotting options are available in J and they are well documented in its wiki I will pursue calling gnuplot from J. The reason behind this is that I want to have every option available in gnuplot, and because I work with many languages I prefer to reuse my knowledge of gnuplot rather than rely on, very often not so sophisticated, many graphical solutions.
+Although a number of plotting options are available in J and they are well documented in its wiki I will opt for direct calling gnuplot from J. The reason behind this is that I want to have every option available in gnuplot and wield complete control over it.
+Also because I work with many languages I prefer to reuse my knowledge of gnuplot rather than rely on, very often not so sophisticated, many graphical solutions provided.

 Let's say we have the following CSV, toplot.csv:
 ```